kgroveshok/z80-homebrew/WORD-LIST.md

  $01 OPEN REPEAT READ EOF $00 IF LOOP

+ Compatible with PicoSPINet

 ### FORMAT (  --  )  Formats the current bank selected (NO PROMPT!) | DONE

+ Compatible with PicoSPINet

 ### LABEL ( u --  )  Sets the storage bank label to string on top of stack  | DONE

+ Compatible with PicoSPINet

 ### STOREPAGE ( -- addr )  Pushes the address of the file system record buffer to stack for direct access  | DONE

+ Compatible with PicoSPINet

 ### LABELS (  -- b n .... c  )  Pushes each storage bank labels (n) along with id (b) onto the stack giving count (c) of banks  | TO TEST

+ *NOT* Compatible with PicoSPINet

 ### FILEID (  -- u1  )  Pushes currently open file ID to stack | DONE

+ Compatible with PicoSPINet

 ### FILEEXT (  -- u1  )  Pushes the currently read file extent of the file to stack | DONE

+ Compatible with PicoSPINet

 ### FILEMAXEXT (  -- u1  )  Pushes the maximum file extent of the currenlty open file to stack | DONE

+ Compatible with PicoSPINet

 ### FILEADDR (  -- u1  )  Pushes the address of the block accessed for the currenlty open file to stack | DONE

+ Compatible with PicoSPINet

 ### READCONT (  -- u1  )  Pushes the READ continuation flag to stack | DONE